Alexander Balankin: Career

-Scientific and technological achievements
+Research

-Professor Balankin has done pioneering work in fractal solid mechanics, probabilistic fracture mechanics, and fluid flow through porous media.
-Specifically, he has developed the probabilistic mechanics of self-affine cracks, a new theory which permits one to increment the reliability of probabilistic fracture mechanics analysis.
+Professor Balankin has done work in fractal solid mechanics, probabilistic fracture mechanics, and fluid flow through porous media.
+Specifically, he has developed the probabilistic mechanics of self-affine cracks.

 Balankin also has introduced the new concept of multifractal elasticity and has developed the theory of mechanical behaviour and fracture of composites with multifractal structures.
 In 1996, the development of new composite materials with multifractal microstructure, supervised by Professor Balankin, was recognized with the First Place Romulo Garza Prize for Research and Technological Development in Mexico in 1996.